How to Save Money In London as a Student in 2023: 10 Ways

-This isn’t a problem in our London student accommodation, since utilities are included with the rent for them, but if you’re in a student house that doesn’t include utilities in the bill, then you can save money by bundling up instead of turning the heating on.
+This isn’t a problem in our London student accommodation since utilities are included with the rent for them, but if you’re in a student house that doesn’t include utilities in the bill, then you can save money by bundling up instead of turning the heating on.

-A few extra layers can really make the difference, and stop you from having to put the heating on when you can’t afford to do so.
+A few extra layers can really make the difference and stop you from having to put the heating on when you can’t afford to do so.

 6. Always Bargain Hunt

-Looking for a bargain?
+Are you looking for a bargain?
 Try looking in charity shops and thrift stores, or use a bargain-hunting app.

 Team up with your friends to make the most of 2-for-1 deals, and share great deals from provider-specific services like o2 Moments to make sure you all get the most out of your money!

-7. Make The Most of Student Discount
+7. Make The Most of Student Discounts

-Always – ALWAYS – ask about student discount when buying something.
+Always – ALWAYS – ask about student discounts when buying something.
 You might be surprised by how many businesses offer student discounts, and how much you can save by consistently making sure to take advantage of these student deals.
 Even relatively small discounts add up over time!

 8. Sniff Out Freebies

 There are a surprising number of places where you’ll discover that there is, in fact, such a thing as a free lunch.
-Free product giveaways in supermarkets, church lunches, launch-day events and samples are usually promoted online, so keep your ear to the ground and make sure to catch these goodies while they’re free!
+Free product giveaways in supermarkets, church lunches, launch-day events and samples are usually promoted online, so keep your ear to the ground and catch these goodies while they’re free!